mustafamunawar/docs/git-github-help/git-help.md

 ### Initialization Realted

 - configure email: `git config --global user.email useremail`

 - configure name: `git config --global user.name username`

 - `git init path` creates .git in path directory. `git init` creates .git in current directory.

 - To clone a repository from github: `git clone https://www.github.com/username/repo-name`

+- To clone a project which is on local machine to another on local machine as well

+- `git clone source-project-path destination-project-path`

+- Run `npm install` after cloning any Nodejs project (from local machine or from a remote url) to install dependencies given in package.json and package-lock.json.

 ### Staging Related